JTambunt/johns-starter-kit/README.md

 3. from the [firebase web console](https://console.firebase.google.com/), create a project.
 4. Inside the project you just created, click on the add </> icon to create a web app. (ignore the Hosting option and the SDK script)
 5. click Develop -> Authentication -> Sign-in method -> Email/Password -> toggle Enable
+6. click Develop -> Cloud Firestore -> Create database -> select 'Start in test mode' -> Enable
-6. click Settings (gear icon) -> scroll down to the app you just made, select "Config" under "Firebase SDK snippet" and copy the snippet
+7. click Settings (gear icon) -> scroll down to the app you just made, select "Config" under "Firebase SDK snippet" and copy the snippet
-7. create a file called Secrets.js in `johns-starter-kit/config/` and add the snippet like so:
+8. create a file called Secrets.js in `johns-starter-kit/config/` and add the snippet like so:

 ```shell
 export const firebaseConfig = {